fpantigny/nicematrix/README.md

 The file `nicematrix.sty` is the only file necessary to use the extension `nicematrix`.
 You have to put it in the same directory as your document or (best) in a `texmf` tree.

+For the documentation in English, run: `lualatex nicematrix.tex` (several compilations are required).

+For the documentation in French, run: `lualatex nicematrix-french.tex`